 A purchase requisition (PR) is a request.
 The request to buy something for the organisation and that request will likely be subject to an approval process.

-A purchase order is a formal document, sent to the supplier/vendor requesting goods or services are supplied at a specific price and/or within a specific time frame.
+A purchase order is a formal document sent to the supplier/vendor requesting goods or services to be supplied at a specific price and/or within a specific time frame.
 A purchase order (PO) is basically an offer of a contract.

-The Purchase Requisition is very much an internal document or part of an internal approval process and the PO is very much the supplier-facing side of the process.
+The Purchase Requisition is an internal document or part of an internal approval process, and the PO is the supplier-facing side of the process.

 Do Purchase Requisitions need a separate number or identity?

-It could be that the PR is converted to a PO once it’s approved.
+Once approved, the PR could be converted to a PO.
 This is how it works in Zahara.
-Once a PR is approved it becomes the PO and can be sent to the supplier.
-It could be perfectly sensible to keep the same number as the PR or you could generate a separate PO number.
+Once approved, a PR becomes the PO and can be sent to the supplier.
+Keeping the same number as the PR could be perfectly sensible, or you could generate a separate PO number.

-One reason to generate a separate PO number is if your employees or colleagues are likely to try and shortcut your process and ask for the goods to be supplied by the supplier before an approval process is completed.
-Our recommendation here would be to remember that this colleague is now likely in breach of your rules and process and therefore should be subject to intervention.
-If your rules are clear and your processes documented then a separate numbering system might not be likely.
+One reason to generate a separate PO number is if your employees or colleagues are likely to try to shortcut your process and ask for the goods to be supplied by the supplier before an approval process is completed.
+Our recommendation here would be to remember that this colleague is now likely in breach of your rules and process and, therefore, should be subject to intervention.
+If your rules are clear and your processes documented, then a separate numbering system might not be likely.

-Another reason for a separate numbering between the PO and PR is the percentage of PR’s that are rejected.
-If 90% + of PR’s are approved then having a separate numbering system seems pointless.
-If it was less than 50% then a separate numbering system would make more sense and 1 in 2 of requests fail which would leave a large gap in the numbering system.
+Another reason for separate numbering between the PO and PR is the percentage of rejected PRs.
+If 90% or more of PRs are approved, then having a separate numbering system seems pointless.
+If it was less than 50%, then a separate numbering system would make more sense.
+However, 1 in 2 requests would fail, leaving a large gap in the numbering system.

 What should be on a Purchase Requisition?